 The Reliance Protect ‘Framework Agreement’ enabled both councils to significantly streamline their lone worker protection procurement processes.
 This is a nationally agreed Framework, however, it has the scope and flexibility to be tailored and scaled to meet a full range of central and local team requirements.
 Reliance Protect consistently uses state-of-the-art technology that assures frontline staff of guaranteed responses in a wide range of scenarios.
 This was all put into a comprehensive, inclusive package of services, which also included 24/7 customer support and training.

 By combining state-of-the-art personal protection devices with a fully managed service, lone workers are assured of immediate back up and support in the event of a threat.
-Within the first few months, more than 477 devices had been rolled out in Reading and 176 in Slough, with more continuing to be adopted.
+Since the start of the contract 477 devices have been rolled out in Reading and 362 in Slough, with more continuing to be adopted.
 Compliant with the UK’s most stringent regulatory standards, the devices give employees the peace of mind that emergency support is available at their fingertips.
 Via a discreet touch of a button, the user can activate a live audio link to the dedicated 24/7 Reliance monitoring centre.
 There a dedicated Reliance alarm handling operator can ascertain the user’s location, listen in and, if necessary, notify the emergency services while recording everything that takes place.

 Implementing Reliance Protect has given Slough and Reading Borough Councils all the convenience of a flexible, fully managed service that can be customised to their specific needs while minimising costs and administration.
 The service, which has been widely welcomed by employees, is making it much easier for the councils to mitigate risk, meet their duty of care and create a safer working environment.